 After analyzing food insecurity in Johnson County over a sixteen-month period, the Johnson County Hunger Task Force generated a range of solutions to help area residents in need increase access to food.
 In response to the report findings (find link bottom center), the Johnson County Board of Supervisors allocated funding for three new hunger relief programs: A mobile food pantry, a food pantry at a secondary school and farm stands.

-In October and November of 2016, Field to Family worked with the Crisis Center’s mobile food pantry, staging the Farm to School Farm Stand alongside their mobile pantry at select locations determined by their knowledgable staff.
+In October and November of 2016, Field to Family launched the Farm Stand in Food Deserts program and worked with the Crisis Center’s mobile food pantry, staging their farmstand alongside their mobile pantry at select locations determined by their knowledgable staff.

 152 total families served.
 Of these: